 Narrowboats are not usually designed to go in anything other than calm waters, but they can help closer to shore.
 As long as the seas are not to rough, there is no reason why operators cannot remove dead or injured animals.
 The wise operator will take them to people who are trained to deal with the situation in most circumstances.
 If the owner possesses the necessary training, he may decide to skip this step.
 The narrowboat fitters can help the owners make sure their craft are able to assist in clean-up efforts.
 They will only do it if the owner makes the request.

 What About Other Types of Environmental Disasters?

 While the boats can help with things that take place in canals or not far from sure, their capabilities are limited.
-Some vessels can also be designed to help fight fires.
+Some vessels can also be designed to help fight fires or help with other disasters using a variety of different tools including water temperature probes and detectors.
 Given that this task is inherently dangerous, these boats should only be owned by professional and volunteer fire fighting companies.
 There is a difference between trying to put out a brush fire and trying to put out a small kitchen fire.
 Most people understand the facts even if they do not know all of the details involved.

 The narrowboat fitters know what their boats can be designed to do.
 They may want to push the envelope from time to time, but they also know what the boats cannot do.
 It is unlikely that these types of boats will be used outside of the United Kingdom for oil spills, but similar craft may well be used in the next major oil spill.
 Major companies do their best to avoid environmental disasters, but the companies still rely on people to carry out their tasks.
 Their will be accidents.
 Some of them result in a large disaster.
 Most do not.